 The first element added to this new coin was ‘v2’ as in ‘version 2’, both to denote that it was the second coin, and also that this was in a sense version two of the original group.
 The rhinestones on the first coin were such a hit that the team chose to have them again.
 The metal on the coin changed from silver to gold, a red cut out hole to depict the flag of Japan where the group had originally come together, the Air Force symbol and the Japanese Kanji for ‘Air Force” were also added to represent their workplace.
 This time the coins are also numbered sequentially so that a database could be creating and members who are given a coin can add it along with their personal information on a Facebook page dedicated to the A-Unit.

 The back of the coin is a great picture into the life and culture of the group.
-According Jeremy the team spent quite a bit of time playing basketball in a fenced in area.
+According to Jeremy, the team spent quite a bit of time playing basketball in a fenced-in area.
 They placed each other and other units and shop owners in what sometimes would become quite heated games.
-For this reason the back of the coin has the words “Rage In The Cage” on them as well as “Began in Okinawa, Japan Now Ballin’ Around the World A-Unit for Life”.
-There is a gritty graphite gray background on this side representing the asphalt they played on along with 3 figures playing with a basket ball flying through the air.
+For this reason, the back of the coin has the words “Rage In The Cage” on them as well as “Began in Okinawa, Japan Now Ballin’ Around the World A-Unit for Life”.
+There is a gritty graphite gray background on this side representing the asphalt they played on along with 3 figures playing with a basketball flying through the air.
 A rhinestone was added here as well in place of the ball.

 “The individuals at The Monterey Company were great to work with and have always given us a great product, no matter how many times we change it before the final die is made.
 Rachael can attest to that!
 I sent the designs back a lot of times to ensure that we got exactly what we wanted and she was more than pleased to assist me.”
 Jeremy stated.